moiseszeleny/blssm-bcastor/README.md

     return output
 ```

-Configure the search space and objectives, and instantiate the ObjectiveFunction class:
+Configure the search space and objectives, and instantiate the Objective class:
 ```python
 # Search space configuration
 space_config = {